 Our investments and acquisitions

-Swiss Re invests its assets responsibly via a controlled and structured investment process, integrating environmental, social and governance (ESG) criteria across the entire portfolio.
+Swiss Re invests its assets responsibly via a controlled and structured investment process, integrating ESG criteria across the entire portfolio.
 As part of that, we consider higher ESG rated companies for our listed equity and corporate bond investments.
 Furthermore, we apply the principles of the Sustainability Risk Framework to all our investments, which may lead to the exclusion of a company or a country from Swiss Re's investment scope.

 All of our investments by acquisition include due diligence conducted in accordance with our Code of Conduct, including pre-transaction screening, integrity checks by external advisers and legal due diligence in order to identify and assess ESG, legal and regulatory risks.
 At more advanced stages of the due diligence process, our investment teams work with Group Risk Management and Compliance functions to perform sensitive business risk, political risk and compliance assessments.